Listed Buildings and Conservation Area

 It is a criminal offence to carry out any alterations, extension or demolition works (either to the exterior or interior) which would affect the character of a building once it is listed, unless listed building consent has been obtained from our Planning Authority.

 We can provide guidance in any particular case and should be consulted before any work starts.
 Listed Building Consent is processed without charge by the Council, but does not remove the need to obtain planning permissions or building regulation approval where necessary.
-The current development plan policies relating to Listed Buildings were produced by Pembrokeshire County Council and are contained within the (adopted February 2013) and are as follows:

 Policy GN.38 - Protection and Enhancement of the Historic Environment